 The Indiana Drug Discovery Alliance (IDDA) aims to promote and support promising early-stage drug discovery research in Indiana.
-IDDA facilitates collaborative translational research and partnerships through identification of complementary expertise and support for team building across diverse disciplines.
+IDDA facilitates collaborative translational research and partnerships through the identification of complementary expertise and support for team building across diverse disciplines.
 Small grants are available to support new collaborations and/or the use of core facilities that enable the translation of fundamental discoveries related to drug discovery.
 Submission Deadline June 4, 2018

 Strategic Pharma-Academic Research Consortium (SPARC) Awards Program

 The Midwest Strategic Pharma-Academic Research Consortium (SPARC) is a group of universities and pharmaceutical companies dedicated to addressing research challenges facing the pharmaceutical industry.
 The research is in the non-competitive space of mutual interest that addresses scientific and technological research challenges confronting the pharmaceutical industry.
-SPARC’s founding members are Indiana University, Northwestern University, Ohio State University, Washington University in St. Louis, Eli Lilly and Company, and Takeda Pharmaceuticals
+SPARC’s founding members are Indiana University, Northwestern University, Ohio State University, Washington University in St. Louis, Eli Lilly, and Company, and Takeda Pharmaceuticals